lawrennd/old_talks/_data-science/includes/happenstance-data.md

 \subsection{Happenstance Data}

 \notes{Following the revolution of mathematical statistics, data became a carefully curated commodity.
+It was actively collected in response to a scientific hypothesis.
+Popper suggests [Popper:conjectures63] that the answer to which comes first, the hypothesis or the data, is the same as the chicken and the egg.
+The answer is that they co-evolve.

+Until now, the expense of data collection has meant that a classical approach to statistical testing is normally followed.
+The question is formulated, typically as a null hypothesis, a power calculation is performed, and the study has launched.

-It was actively connected in response to a scientific hypothesis.
-While different approaches to statistical hypothesis testing have been the subject of longstanding debates, there is no controversy around the notion that in order to remove confounders you must have a well-designed experiment, and randomization has been a mainstay of statistical data collection for a century now.
-Randomized trials are used today more so than ever before, in particular due to their widespread use in interface design by large tech companies.
-Social experiments involving randomization across many millions of users are trivially implementable in real time.
-These A/B tests dictate our modern user experience. }
+What Tukey described as confirmatory data analysis [Tukey:exploratory77] is still the mainstay of statistics.
+While the philosophy of statistical hypothesis testing has been the subject of longstanding debates, there is no controversy around the notion that in order to remove confounders you must have a well-designed experiment, and randomization for statistical data collection is the foundation of confimatory work.
+Today, randomized trials are deployed today more than ever before, in particular due to their widespread use in computer interface design.
+Without our knowledge, we are daily assigned to social experiments that place us in treatment and control groups to determine what dose of different interface ideas will keep us more tightly engaged with our machines.
+These A/B tests social experiments involve randomization across many millions of users and dictate our modern user experience (see e.g. @Kohavi-online17). }

 \notes{Such experiments are still carefully designed to remain valid, but the modern data environment is not only about larger experimental